 In many respects, my family is doing okay.
 My spouse and I still have our jobs and our house.
 Our Eph daughter is back on campus.
 Our younger daughter’s extracurriculars were impacted, so she found her own frontline worker job, reasoning that she might as well adapt and move on.
 I drank a lot of coffee and bought a midlife crisis car, which isn’t as exciting as it sounds once you realize it’s a small economy car.
 Longtime Williams friends chuckle: that’s so Dennis.

 The infections will recede again.
 We’ll be dealing with the fallout from the contradictions and collateral damage for years.
 Returning to the way things were in February 2020 is not an option for me.
 As The Hitchhiker’s Guide to the Galaxy says, we will be restoring normality…just as soon as we are sure what was normal anyway.

 During the past year, we invited alumni to share reflections as they faced Covid-19 early on through their professional occupations.
 A year later, they look back and reflect on lessons learned.
-Find and read Ann Marie's original 'Ephs on the frontlines' submission.
+Find and read Dennis' original 'Ephs on the frontlines' submission.